SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Heart pacemaker.
-Pulsar Max II heart pacemaker (top) on a X-ray showing the same model (bottom) surgically implanted beneath the collar bone in the front of the chest.
-A pacemaker supplies electrical impulses along a lead to the heart to keep it beating regularly.
-Pacemakers are fitted in patients with a malfunctioning sinoatrial node, the part of the heart which initiates each heartbeat, or who have a heart block impairing the nerve impulses generated by the node.
-Heart pacemakers may provide a regular impulse (fixed rate pacemaker) or may discharge only when a heartbeat is missed (demand pacemaker).
-This pacemaker incorporates an 8-year battery.
+Coloured chest X-ray showing a surgically-implanted heart pacemaker (yellow, centre right).
+Some of the curved ribs are also seen (green).
+The pacemaker supplies electrical impulses along a lead (running to far left) to the heart to keep it beating regularly.
+Pacemakers are fitted in patients with a malfunctioning sinoatrial node, the part of the heart which initiates each heartbeat, or a heart block impairing the nerve impulses generated by the node.
+Heart pacemakers may provide a regular impulse (fixed rate pacemaker) or discharge only when a heartbeat is missed (demand pacemaker).

 Model release not required.
 Property release not required.